jiscdev/analytics-udd/udd/assessment_instance.md

 ## ASSESS_INSTANCE_ID
 ### Description
-An institution's unique identifier for an assessment_instance
+A provider's unique identifier for an assessment_instance

 ### Purpose
 To uniquely identify an assessment_instance, and to link it to other entities such as module instances.